 Shorter claim deadlines generally apply if the proposed defendant in a Texas car accident claim is a governmental body.

-Under the Texas Tort Claims Act (TTCA), claimants must notify the relevant government department before six months elapses, as timed from the date of the accident.
+Under the Texas Tort Claims Act (TTCA), claimants must notify the relevant government department before six months elapse from the accident date.
 Exceptions may apply in specific situations.
 Certain government departments have even shorter periods for pursuing claims against them.
 For instance, the City of Houston has a 90-day notice requirement.

 If your accident involved a government body, you should seek immediate advice from a Houston car accident lawyer.

-In Texas, it’s mandatory that drivers can prove they can pay for any automobile accidents they cause.
+In Texas, drivers must prove they can pay for any automobile accidents they cause.
 It’s common for people to prove this by having car insurance.
 Insurance typically pays for vehicle repairs or replacements, repairs to other property damaged due to the collision, and victims’ medical costs.

 Legally, drivers must have a minimum coverage of $30,000 for each person’s injuries (with a minimum total of $60,000 for each accident) and $25,000 for property damage.
 Drivers can also opt to purchase policies that include enhanced coverage.